btcpayserver/btcpayserver-doc/docs/UseCase.md

 ---
 # Who can use BTCPay Server?

-The versatility and flexibility of the BTCPay Server attract different types of users. **Anyone** can use BTCPay Server.
+The versatility and flexibility of BTCPay Server attract different types of users. **Anyone** can use BTCPay Server.

 We're ensuring an open future for businesses and individuals regardless of geographic, political or financial barriers.

-Below are the most common use-cases for BTCPay Server:
+Below are the most common use cases for BTCPay Server:

-* **Merchants** who sell products and services online or in-permission
+* **Merchants** who sell products and services online or in person
 * Self-sovereign **individuals** wanting to protect their wealth and manage their funds and full bitcoin node
 * **Charities and non-profits** looking to accept donations or crowdfund their dream project
 * **Developers** building on top of bitcoin and bleeding-edge payment infrastructure